Emurasoft/emurasoft.github.io/en/support/subscriptions.md

 # Stripe Subscriptions page

-All Stripe subscriptions that are associated with your Customer Center account are listed in the [Stripe Subscriptions page](https://support.emeditor.com/en/account/subscriptions).
+All Stripe subscriptions associated with your Customer Center account are listed on the [Stripe Subscriptions page](https://support.emeditor.com/en/account/subscriptions).
 The page also contains [a link to purchase new Stripe subscriptions](https://support.emeditor.com/en/stripe_payment) for your account.

-The following section describes each column in Stripe Subscriptions list.
+The following section describes each column in the Stripe Subscriptions list.

 1. **Stripe subscription ID**: ID for the Stripe subscription
 2. **Created on**: The date that the subscription was created